tianqwang/Santander-Customer-Transaction-Prediction/README.md

 There are totally 602 features are included for modeling:

 -  The original 200 features.
--  200 features with mark noise data as `nan`
+-  200 features with mark noise data as `nan`.
 -  200 feature mark if the feature are in the 2.5-97.5 percentile of the whole dataset, within that feature.
 -  2 statistics features got across different features, after standardizing all features.